 These polka dot eggs from Lil Luna are created by adding vinyl stickers to the eggs before dyeing them.

 #8 Hand Drawn Easter Eggs

 These simple eggs can definitely be created by tweens and teens and are really beautiful!
-You can check out how Confetti Sunshine created hers using food-coloring pens (I think I'll need to get me some of these!)
+You can check out how Confetti Sunshine (site no longer operating) created hers using food-coloring pens (I think I'll need to get me some of these!)

 #9 Ombre Easter Eggs

 This simple trick allows you to create the Ombre effect, just by adding more water to your egg dye!
 From Life H4cks (site no longer operating).

 If you've got a budding artist on your hands… all you really need is a